Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Receiving Rate (32 bits):
 : Estimated receiving rate.

+The partial information of ACK control packet is acceptable.
+If the CIF has only Last Acknowledged Packet Sequence Number, it is a Lite ACK.
+The Small ACK has information till Available Buffer Size.
+Lastly, if the CIF has entire information like above diagram, it is a Full ACK.

 ### NAK (Loss Report) {#ctrl-pkt-nak}

 Negative acknowledgement control packets are used to signal failed